projectbuendia/client/README.md

   2. Run OpenMRS on your own computer; assign your computer an IP address that's reachable from the tablet; run the client on a real tablet and set its **OpenMRS base URL** to point at your computer
   3. Run OpenMRS on your own computer; run the client in an Android emulator on your computer

 An Android emulator runs significantly slower than a real tablet, but in terms of setup it's usually the quickest way to get a locally built client running with a locally built OpenMRS server.
+Using a local client and local server also enables you to do development while completely offline.

 ## Using an emulator and a locally built OpenMRS server